 The disclosures in paragraphs 40.h.i. and 40.h.ii. should be segregated by items that have been in a continuous unrealized loss position for less than 12 months and those that have been in a continuous unrealized loss position for 12 months or longer using fair values determined in accordance with SSAP No. 100.
 (Added to Note 5D(4).
 Previously Annual Audit Only in SSAP No. 26.)

-As of the most recent balance sheet date presented, additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.
+For the impaired items identified in paragraph 40.h., additional information should be included describing the general categories of information that the investor considered in reaching the conclusion that the impairments are not other-than-temporary.
 (Will be captured in Note 5D(5).
 No revisions to note needed.
 Previously Annual Audit Only in SSAP No. 26.)

 When it is not practicable to estimate fair value in accordance with SSAP No. 100, the investor should disclose the following additional information, if applicable, as of each date for which a statement of financial position is presented in its annual financial statements: (Annual Audited Only.)